 1. Me Time

 I can't tell you how important it is to take some time out every day just for you.
-It could be anything from 5 minutes to half a day but even if your house is filled with relatives - you NEED to step outside and take 5.
-Do a mini meditation or arrange a beach walk by yourself, a massage (xmas present from yourself!) a half day getaway to your happy place either alone or with some friends.
-Putting your feet up with a book and a cup of herbal tea in a room with a closed door for 15 minutes...tell your family what you are doing and why you are doing it and don't feel embarrassed or guilty!
+It could be anything from 5 minutes to half a day but even if your house is filled with relatives - you NEED to step outside and take five.
+Do a mini meditation, arrange a beach walk by yourself, a massage (Xmas present from yourself!) or even a half day getaway to your happy place either alone or with some friends.
+Putting your feet up with a book and a cup of herbal tea in a room with a closed door for fifteen minutes.
+Tell your family what you are doing and why you are doing it and don't feel embarrassed or guilty!

-Alcohol, plane trips, beach time can all rapidly dehydrate us so having water on us or with us at all times should be mandatory.
-Preferably in stainless steel or glass drink bottles as hormone-disrupting plastic water containers are not a good idea...heat + water + plastic = chemical cocktail.
+Alcohol, plane trips and beach time can all rapidly dehydrate us, so having water on us or with us at all times should be mandatory.
+Preferably in stainless steel or glass drink bottles as hormone-disrupting plastic water containers are not a good idea.
+Heat + water + plastic = chemical cocktail.

-If you feel tired, headache, foggy head etc. turn to water first.
-Drink every hour and if drinking alcohol at parties or BBQs etc. drink a big glass of water between beverages.
+If you feel tired, headachey, foggy head etc. turn to water first.
+Drink every hour and if drinking alcohol at parties or BBQs, drink a big glass of water between beverages.
 It's so important to keep cool and hydrated in the warmer weather.

 Summer is also the time for BBQs!
 I'm a huge fan of the easy dinners and lunches because we eat a Paleo/LCHF diet and many of our meals in the summer are BBQ meat with salad.
 I also love how they can turn entertaining into an outside affair that doesn't have you slaving over a hot stove inside.
 The only thing to look out for when consuming meat cooked on a high temperature grill surface like a BBQ is HCAs or (heterocyclic amines), which are carcinogenic compounds that can form when meats are grilled.

-That is why meat cooked in a water base (think soups, slow cookers, crock pots on the stove top etc.) are a bit better for you as this eliminates the formation of HCAs.
+That is why meat cooked in a water base (think soups, slow cookers, crock pots on the stove top) are a bit better for you as this eliminates the formation of HCAs.
 There is no need to panic though!
-You can counteract HCA formation and ingestion with these little tips -
+You can counteract HCA formation and ingestion with these little tips:

 ~ Always serve your BBQ meat with a big fresh salad full of raw veggies like carrot, snow peas, green beans, red onions, radish, beetroot and anything else that takes your fancy as all those antioxidant rich veggies will further counteract any effects of HCAs in your body.